 - planting about 4,500 native plants on the recontoured hillsides and stream edges.

 Simulations of the completed project

-These simulations show how the completed road and bridges will look from:
+These simulations show how the completed road and bridges look from:

-Creating the link road involves building bridges at both ends and diverting a section of Stebbings Stream, a tributary of the Porirua Stream.
+Creating the link road involved building bridges at both ends and diverting a section of Stebbings Stream, a tributary of the Porirua Stream.

-The road design takes into account the importance of protecting the stream and the environment.
+The road design took into account the importance of protecting the stream and the environment.

 Rather than the stream disappearing underground in places - through culverts - which was the original plan, it has instead been bridged to better protect the stream and stream life.

 The new section of road fits the area's topography and closely follows the natural contours.
 More curves were included in the design to minimise the stream diversion work.

 Stormwater will also be filtered before it gets to the stream to remove litter and other pollutants.
 Most of the water will go down roadside drains and into one of three swales - grassed depressions next to the road.
 These have been constructed to collect run-off, which will gradually drain through the grasses leaving any residues behind.
 The stormwater that can not be discharged through a swale will instead be channelled through purpose-built interceptors so that it will also be filtered before it reaches the stream.